MrHsiehVCS/unit4-pp/README.md

 ## PART B - PalindromeTester.java

-For **PART B**, you need to complete the class `Palindrometester`.
+For **PART B**, you need to complete the class `PalindromeTester`.
 The class tests whether or not a given `String` from the user is a palindrome.

 For the sake of this project, a palindrome is defined as a `String` that reads the same forward and backwards when spaces, numbers, punctuation, and capitalization are all ignored.